Communications Technology

 Skills for Communications Tech Majors

-communications tech majors are found most commonly in careers in which the following skills are important:
+A major in communications tech prepares you for careers in which the following skill-sets are crucial:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.